-A quick emergency response is needed as well as working with development partners to build the resilience of the most vulnerable communities.
-This is done by providing access to safe drinking water and sanitation facilities for families and communities; free access to health care for children and pregnant and lactating mothers; treatment of severe and moderate malnutrition through a community-based approach; organising information sessions on appropriate diet and feeding practices; and supporting households in restoring their livelihoods after a disaster.
+The priorities are translated into concrete policies, such as: providing access to safe drinking water and sanitation facilities for families and communities; free access to health care for children and pregnant and lactating mothers; treatment of moderate and severe acute malnutrition through a community-based approach; organising information sessions on appropriate diet and feeding practices; and supporting households in restoring their livelihoods after a disaster.